daisymarie128/dev-notes/other/temporary-pwa.md

 - Use the `picture` element when you want to specify different images depending on device characteristics (a.k.a. art direction).<br>
 - Use `srcset` and the `x` descriptor in the `img` element to give hints to the browser about the best image to use when choosing from different densities.<br>
 - If your page only has one or two images and these are not used elsewhere on your site, consider using inline images to reduce file requests.

+A working example of using responsive images can be found [here](https://github.com/daisymarie128/pwa-exercises/tree/master/responsive-images-lab)
+- Clone the repo
+- Start a local server and navigate to the appropriate local host port (e.g http://localhost:8080/)
+- Open up Chrome DevTools
+- Go to the Networks tab
+- Resize your window and watch the different files get loaded depending on the viewport.

 **Relative Image Sizes**
 Use relative width sizes depending on the parents container, bot the viewport. i.e `width: 50%`.<br>